rstudio/team-admin.rstudio.com/docs/using_rstudio_package_manager/using_rspm_packages.md

 * Whether they want to use latest packages or fixed versions
 * Whether they want to use binary or source versions

+!!! note "Remember"
+    Some businesses have rules about what software can be used within the organisation.
+    RSPM can help you ensure those rules are followed.

 Repositories in RStudio Package Manager are CRAN-like repositories, which means users can access and install packages using their regular R functions: